stacksgov/sips/sips/sip-013/sip-013-semi-fungible-token-standard.md

 Digital assets commonly fall in one of two categories; namely, they are either fungible or non-fungible.
 Fungible tokens are assets like the native Stacks Token (STX), stablecoins, and so on.
 Non-Fungible Tokens (NFTs) are tokens expressed as digital artwork and other use-cases that demand them to be globally unique.
 However, not all asset classes can be represented as either exclusively fungible or non-fungible tokens.
 This is where semi-fungible tokens come in.

 Semi-fungible tokens are a combination of the aforementioned digital asset types in that they have both an identifier and an amount.
 A single semi-fungible token class can therefore represent a multitude of digital assets within a single contract.
-A user may own 10 tokens of ID 1 and 20 tokens of ID 2, for example.
+A user may own ten tokens of ID 1 and twenty tokens of ID 2, for example.
 It effectively means that one contract can represent any combination of fungible and non-fungible tokens.

 Some real-world examples can highlight the value and use-cases of semi-fungible tokens.
 People who collect trading cards or postage stamps will know that not all of them are of equal value, although there may be more than one of a specific kind.
 Video games can feature in-game items that have different economic values compared to others.
 There are many more such parallels to be found.